2 4 As A Percent

 Understanding how to express fractions as percentages has numerous practical applications in various fields:

 • Finance: Calculating interest rates, discounts, and tax amounts.
-For example, a 50% discount on a $100 item means a reduction of $50.
+To give you an idea, a 50% discount on a $100 item means a reduction of $50.

 • Statistics: Representing data in charts and graphs, calculating proportions, and analyzing trends.
 50% of respondents agreeing with a particular statement, for instance.